The time for vengeance has come. I've been waiting thirty days, crying tears of blood behind my jester's mask.Rigoletto

 Twenty years later, Verdi saw in Triboulet's antics a theatre worthy of Shakespeare and set about turning it into an opera.
 With Rigoletto, which would become the first part of his popular trilogy, the composer accomplished his revolution: bel canto yielded to the necessities of drama.
 In the dismal night of Mantua, song expresses the grace and the ugliness, the sublime and the absurdity of this accursed jester who wants to save his daughter and ultimately kills her.

-Recognising all the force of a dance of death in this music, Richard Brunel sets his staging within the strict and hierarchical framework of a ballet - a place of excellence and humiliation - he replaces the deformed body of the jester with the invisible violence of normalized, carefully selected and mutilated bodies.
+Recognising all the force of a dance of death in this music, Richard Brunel sets his staging within the strict and hierarchical framework of a ballet - a place of excellence and rivalry - he replaces the deformed body of the jester with the invisible violence of normalized, carefully selected and mutilated bodies.
 Never stealing the drama from the eyes of this micro-society, he endeavours to reconstruct a story of revenge, from repression to the final deed.

-Rigoletto, opera in three acts first
+Rigoletto, opera in three acts

 Performed at the Teatro La Fenice in Venice, March 11, 1851